CFT-HY/pttools/README.md

 by selecting the latest successful *docs* workflow and then scrolling down to the *artifacts* section.
 There you can find a zip file containing the documentation in various formats.

-The recommended way to browse the documentation is to unpack the zip file and then open `html/index.html` with a web browser.
+The recommended way to browse the documentation is to unpack the docs zip file and then open `html/index.html` with a web browser.

 ### Requirements